PremierTACO/premier-taco/README.md

 # Premier-TACO is a Few-Shot Policy Learner: Pretraining Multitask Representation via Temporal Action-Driven Contrastive Loss

-## Introduction
+## Coming Soon

 Thank you for your interest in our project!
-We are excited to share our developments and progress with the community.

-## Coming Soon

 We are currently in the process of preparing our resources for release.
 This will include:

 - **Pretraining Code:** The complete set of scripts and instructions needed to pretrain the encoder model.
 - **Data:** The datasets used during the pretraining phase.